 Dubai has an amazing array of beautiful luxury hotels, such as The Burj Al Arab the world’s only ‘7-star’ hotel.
-Standing on an island, the Burj Al Arab it is known for it’s flowing shape, which is designed to look like the sails of a ship.
-Inside the luxurious hotel, dancing fountains and 24 carat gold pillars decorate the foyer and rooms have butler service.
+Standing on an island, the Burj Al Arab it is known for its flowing shape, which is designed to look like the sails of a ship.
+Inside the luxurious hotel, dancing fountains and 24-carat gold pillars decorate the foyer and rooms have butler service.
 There is even a helipad on the roof for the millionaires that stay here.
-Afternoon tea in the Burj Al Arab gives you a little insight into how the other half live, with tiny sandwiches, cute little pastries, scrumptious cakes and warm delicious scones.
+Afternoon tea in the Burj Al Arab gives you a little insight into how the other half lives, with tiny sandwiches, cute little pastries, scrumptious cakes and warm delicious scones.
 Millionaires must like their food in miniature.

 The other hotels are amazing too, many in an Arabian style with ornate buildings and marble bathrooms whilst others cutting edge modern with clean lines and minimalistic elegance.

 Not surprisingly, many wealthy business people live here and the sight of the luxury cars on a Saturday night driving along Jumeirah beach cannot be missed.
 We played ‘real life’ Supercar Top Trumps as we watched numerous Lamborghinis, Bugatti Veyrons, Ferraris, and Porches drive up and down.